trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

 1. Save the file.

+   For the complete content of the mint page, see the completed part 1 app at https://github.com/marigold-dev/training-nft-1.

 1. In the file `app/.env`, replace the default `VITE_PINATA_API_KEY` and `VITE_PINATA_API_SECRET` values with your Pinata API key and API secret.
 If you don't have a Pinata API key, see the [Configure IPFS storage](./create-an-nft/nft-taquito#configure-ipfs-storage) section of the tutorial [Create a contract and web app that mints NFTs](./create-an-nft/nft-taquito).